Table of Contents

 Generally, all full-time employees over the age of 21 participate in the plan.
 Employees receive allocations based on relative pay or some other equal basis.

 ESOPs are regulated more than some other plans, particularly when it comes to vesting.
-Vesting refers to the amount of time an employee must work at the company before earning the stock benefit.
+Vesting refers to the amount of time an employee must work before earning the stock benefit.
 As such, an ESOP must comply with one of two minimum schedules.
 There is no vesting until the employee has worked for three years and becomes fully vested or staggered vesting beginning in the second year of service with 20% vesting each year until reaching 100% vested in the sixth year.

 Distributions If You Are Still Working